champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 presence of roaming in the thermostatted Chesnavich model.
-Due to the strength of instability of the inner periodic orbit, we visualise phase space structures using escape times and Lagrangian descriptors{% cite madrid2009ld lopesino2015cnsns --file roamiso-jekyll-bib %} on surfaces of section rather than calculating invariant manifolds themselves.
+Due to the strength of instability of the inner periodic orbit, we visualise phase space structures using escape times and Lagrangian descriptors{% cite madrid2009ld lopesino2015cnsns --file allrefs %} on surfaces of section rather than calculating invariant manifolds themselves.

 ![](figures/figure5a.jpg)